 Men With Custer NOT from the UK

-- The aim of this new page is not only to complement but also to challenge some of the factual content to be found in the four well-known biographically-based works illustrated below.
-I highly recommend that the three most recently-published should be in the collection of anyone interested in the lives of such a disparate group as the men who served in the famous 7th Cavalry on 25 June 1876, even if none of these volumes is as definitive as many readers appear to assume.
+- The aim of this new page is not only to complement but also to challenge some of the factual content to be found in the six well-known biographically-based works illustrated below.
+I highly recommend that, with the exception of Wild Geese of the Greasy Grass, which is very poorly proofread and almost entirely based on often dubious, secondary sources, the three other most recently-published should be in the collection of anyone interested in the lives of such a disparate group as the men who served in the famous 7th Cavalry on 25 June 1876, even if none of these volumes is as definitive as many readers appear to assume.
 A surprisingly large number of the factual errors that continue to be widely perpetuated can be traced directly to Men With Custer: Biographies of the 7th Cavalry, by the late Kenneth Hammer (1995), though the value of his ground-breaking work cannot be over-stated.
 It is hoped therefore that the information posted here, based almost exclusively on the findings of my personal research from mainly primary sources, and in this instance confined to those born BEYOND the borders of the present United Kingdom, will be well received by visitors to this website irrespective of their level of knowledge of the Battle of Little Big Horn and the Plains Indian Wars.
 New entries will be added on an irregular basis as and when the opportunity arises.

 - Peter Russell